Consulting Spend Management: What It Is and Why It Matters

 Change managementExtend/reduce hoursScope changes, budget adjustments

-Typical platformsBeeline, SAP FieldglassScopecreeper
+Typical providersBeeline, SAP FieldglassScopecreeper

 Beeline and SAP Fieldglass charge 0.35–1% for managing contingent labour.
 Consulting engagements are harder to manage, the savings opportunity is larger, and there was no incumbent in this category.